mkulke/sequoia/sq/sq-usage.md

             Provides parameters for private key store

         --signer-file <KEY_FILE>
-            Signs the message using the key in KEY_FILE
+            Signs the message with the key in the file KEY_FILE

+        --signer-keystore <KEYID>
+            Signs the message with the key KEYID

     -t, --time <TIME>
             Chooses keys valid at the specified time and sets the signature's